rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 #### I have a leased line that terminates in HKG1.
 What will happen to this?

 You must work with your leased-line provider to understand the options available to you.
-Lead times for leased-line provisioning can traditionally be significant, so we recommend that you start talking to your provider as soon as possible to determine the options and timeframes.
+Lead times for leased-line provisioning can be significant, so we recommend that you talk to your provider as soon as possible to determine the options and timeframes.

 Send your provider with the following address of the new facility: